Algoru/thget/README.md

 # Installing
 1. Clone it.
-2. Compile it with `cargo build --prod`
+2. Compile it with `cargo build --release`
 3. Move binary to wherever you like.
 4. Add location where you moved thget binary to your PATH env variable.
 5. Enjoy it.